salanki/upsscala/README.md

 upsscala
 ========

-An implementation of the UPS WebService Shipment API using ScalaXB and plays async webservice client
+An implementation of the UPS WebService Shipment API using ScalaXB and the Play async webservice client.

+It gives an implementation on how to handle packages, get rates and also generate and display shipping labels.